spatie/laravel-query-builder/README.md

 // $users will contain all users with their posts and permissions loaded
 ```

-You can also pass in an array of filters to the `allowedIncludes()` method.
+You can also pass in an array of includes to the `allowedIncludes()` method.

 ``` php
 // GET /users?include=posts,permissions